7 Steps to Obtaining Workout Goals

 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 When you’re first starting your fitness program, you don’t have a routine.
 That’s a problem.
 You need to build the habit of exercising, regardless of what exercises you’re actually doing.
 The point is to set aside some time out of your day, a few days a week every week, for exercise.

 The trick to building the habit comes in with step two above.
 Don’t punish yourself for missing your goals — it can be difficult to lose weight when you’re starting off, and getting into an exercise plan can be discouraging.

-Instead, punish yourself for missing workouts.
+Instead, rewards yourself making it to our weekly workouts.
 No matter what, you want to make your workout dates.
 Even if you miss a workout goal, at least you’re still exercising.

 The following are some easy ways you can take care of yourself: